Tombs of Sultans Osman and Orhan

-In a little park on the summit of Timurtaş Paşa Park are the Tombs of Sultans Osman and Orhan, founders of the Ottoman Empire.
+In a little park are the Tombs of Sultans Osman and Orhan, founders of the Ottoman Empire.
 The original structures were destroyed in the...

-Some ramparts and walls still survive on the steep cliff, the site of Bursa's citadel and oldest neighbourhood.
-From Ulu Cami, walk west and up Orhan Gazi (Yiğitler) Caddesi, to reach the Hisar (Fortress) or Tophane.
+Some ramparts and walls still survive on the steep cliff that is the site of Bursa's citadel and its oldest neighbourhood, Tophane.
+Walk up Orhan Gazi (Yiğitler) Caddesi to reach the Hisar (Fortress).
 On the summit, a park contains the Tombs of Sultans Osman and Orhan , the Ottoman Empire's founders.
-Although ruined in the 1855 earthquake, Sultan Abdülaziz rebuilt them in baroque style in 1868.
 Osman Gazi's tomb is the more richly decorated.
-Remove shoes before entering.

-The six-storey clock tower , the last of four that also served as fire alarms, adjoins a tea garden where families and couples gaze out over the valley and snap photos.
+The six-storey clock tower , the last of four that also served as fire alarms, stands in a square with a cafe where families and couples gaze out over the valley and snap photos.